 Monetary policy is the economic policy set by the central bank.
 When conducting monetary policy, the central bank basically sets a rate of interest that is passed through to the general level of interest rates in the economy.
 The exchange rate policy chosen by a country provides the framework for its monetary policy.
 When a country has chosen to conduct a fixed exchange rate policy, interest rates are reserved for managing the exchange rate, so they cannot also be used for impacting economic activity.

 In Denmark, the government, in consultation with Danmarks Nationalbank, determines the foreign exchange policy to be conducted.
 Danmarks Nationalbank conducts monetary policy within the framework of the fixed exchange rate policy.
 In other words, the sole purpose of Denmark's monetary policy is to keep the krone stable against the euro.
 Danmarks Nationalbank is independent in its conduct of monetary policy and neither the Folketing (Parliament) nor the government can determine the formulation of monetary policy.
 This gives a clear division of responsibility for economic policy.
 The government ensures that fiscal policy and all other economic policies support a stable economy.
 Stability-oriented fiscal policy is also essential in relation to maintaining the fixed exchange rate policy.

 Why does Denmark conduct a fixed exchange rate policy?

 Denmark conducts a fixed exchange rate policy to ensure low and stable prices.
-As the monetary policy target of the euro area is to keep inflation below, but close to 2 per cent in the medium term, the fixed exchange rate policy provides a framework for low inflation in Denmark.
+As the euro area's inflation target is 2 per cent in the medium term, the fixed exchange rate policy creates a framework for low inflation in Denmark.